3. INSTRUCTIONS AND GUIDELINES FOR REFEREES

-220.127.116.11.On the first day of the tournament observe the mechanics of the general traffic flow around the field of play, efficiency of march-on/march-off, etc., and make any necessary adjustments for subsequent days.
+188.8.131.52.On the first day of the tournament observe the mechanics of the general traffic flow around the Field Of Play, efficiency of march-on/march-off, etc., and make any necessary adjustments for subsequent days.

 3.5.2.The Referee shall arrive at the venue sufficiently early each day to carry out all required duties to ensure that play is ready to start on time.
 In particular, the Referee shall: